 Puppy insurance

-[1] 51% of people could achieve a quote of £11.04 per month for their dog insurance based on the monthly cost when paying for the policy in one annual payment, excluding any interest charged on instalment payments.
-Based on Compare the Market data in June 2023
+[1] 51% of our customers were quoted less than £11.35 per month in December 2024 for their dog insurance based on the monthly cost when paying for the policy in one annual payment, excluding any interest charged on instalment payments.

 When should I start thinking about puppy insurance?

 Compare puppy insurance policies with us today to make sure your new pet is protected.
-Our guide also answers any questions you may have about getting cover for your puppy.
+Our guide also answers any questions you may have about getting pet insurance for a puppy.

 At a glance

-- There are four types of puppy insurance: lifetime pet insurance, maximum-benefit pet insurance, time-limited pet insurance and accident-only pet insurance.
+• There are four types of puppy pet insurance: lifetime pet insurance, maximum-benefit pet insurance, time-limited pet insurance and accident-only pet insurance.

-- You should get puppy insurance when your pet is between six and eight weeks old.
+• You can typically take out puppy insurance from when your pet is eight weeks old.

 What’s the best pet insurance for puppies?